Protect Your Business and Your Customers By Reducing Risk

 The NAIC Model Law, and regulatory initiatives from states, like the New York State DFS and others, have further challenged insurance organizations to keep pace in the cloud.
 With new requirements in place for additional reporting and auditing, carriers have assumed a larger regulatory burden that needs additional resources to meet the updated compliance standards.

 Sonrai Dig is designed to complement standards, such as the CIS Foundations Benchmark, to provide additional protection against today’s advanced misconfiguration attacks and to help meet the regulatory compliance initiatives.
 Sonrai Dig gives your insurance company a platform posture with out-of-the-box compliance frameworks with controls to mitigate risk in the public cloud.
-Security groups with Internet access or exposed ports, public buckets, encryption and audit state, access key rotation, weak ciphers are examples of the 100s of controls that are continuously monitored.
+Security groups with Internet access or exposed ports, public buckets, encryption and audit state, access key rotation, weak ciphers are examples of the hundreds of controls that are continuously monitored.
 Sonrai Dig can help meet customized integrated frameworks with leading industry standards to provide appropriate coverage of controls to improve identity and data audits.

 There are many benefits to using AWS, but how do you manage security, compliance, and access risk within the AWS environment?
 Ignoring security gaps and relying on a single vendor dramatically increases risk, but with many cloud and security teams being asked to reduce costs in the challenging economic climate, taking a single vendor approach can be tempting.
 Watch this webinar to learn strategies to mitigate these risks.